inf-lab-dev/solution-zone/README.md

 # solution-zone

-JavaScript package that encrypts and renders our solutions in the Browser.
+JavaScript package that encrypts our solutions in the Browser.

 ## Usage